HangWeHong/3DCubeGame/README.md

 # 3D Cube Racing Game
 ## Open Project
-- Due to the limited storage allowed by GitHub,i have uploaded the whole project files into Google Drive and pasted the link in a textfile named Project.txt.
+- Due to the limited storage allowed by GitHub,i have uploaded the whole project files into One Drive and pasted the link in a textfile named Project.txt.
 - Download the files using the link above and open the project using Unity Hub.
 - After it is opened:
 ![Open](Image/ReadMe1.png)